Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-A universal sorbent used to cleanse the body in case of poisoning and various intoxications is coal.
-Consider its properties, mechanism and spectrum of action.
+A universal sorbent used to cleanse the body in cases of poisoning and various intoxications is coal.
+Let's consider its properties, mechanism and spectrum of action.

-Poisoning is a problem faced by both adults and children.
-In order to cope with the painful condition, special preparations are used - adsorbents.
-For these purposes, activated charcoal is most often used as the most affordable and effective drug.
+Poisoning is a problem that both adults and children face.
+In order to cope with the painful condition, special drugs are used - adsorbents.
+For these purposes, activated carbon is most often used as the most accessible and effective medicine.

-• Activated carbon is made from coke.
-Coal is oil, stone, wood.
+• Activated carbon is produced from coke.
+Coal can be petroleum, stone, or wood.

-• A natural remedy draws in toxic substances and prevents their absorption from the intestines into the blood.
+• The natural remedy absorbs toxic substances and prevents them from being absorbed from the intestines into the blood.

-Taking adsorbing drugs is not effective for all types of poisoning.
+Taking adsorbent drugs is not effective for all types of poisoning.
 Adsorbents work only in the intestines, so if toxic substances penetrate through the respiratory tract or blood, they will not be effective.
-That is, coal is not able to remove toxins from the blood.
+That is, charcoal is not able to remove toxins from the blood.

-Activated charcoal is a natural product made from carbonaceous materials.
-The drug acts as a sorbent, absorbing toxins, harmful substances and removes them from the body.
+Activated carbon is a natural product made from carbon-containing materials.
+The drug acts as a sorbent, absorbing toxins, harmful substances and removing them from the body.

 • Helps with poisoning.